NixOS/nix/src/nix/nix.md

   *(Experimental, part of by the `computed-derivations` experimental feature.)*

-  Store derivations can be indexed with a specific output name.
+  Store derivations can be indexed with a non-empty comma-separated list of specific output names, or `*` meaning all ouptuts.
 This allows finer control versus just specifying a derivation (without `--derivation`) and getting all the outputs.

   This is especially useful for (currently unstable) floating content